Personal Training in Belltown: The Insider's Guide

 2. Specialty fit

 Not every trainer is good at every goal.
 A bodybuilding-focused trainer is a poor fit for a HYROX athlete.
-A general-fitness trainer is a poor fit for a powerlifter chasing a 4-plate squat.
+A general-fitness trainer is a poor fit for a powerlifter chasing a heavy squat.
 Match the trainer's strongest skill to your goal.

 3. Intake process